Terry-Magnus/TREVLO-/README.md

+# Trevlo clone

-# This is a clone of an IT solutions company
+This is a cloned version of an IT solutions company: Trevlo Technologies